MengyangPu/EDTER/README.md

 cd EDTER
 bash ./tools/dist_train.sh configs/bsds/EDTER_BIMLA_320x320_80k_pascal_bs_8.py 2
 ```
-Note: The model trained on the PASCAL VOC Context dataset is used as the initialization model in Step2.
+❗Note: The model trained on the PASCAL VOC Context dataset is used as the initialization model in Step2.

 ### 2.4 Step 2: The training of EDTER-VOC-Stage I on BSDS500
 First, we set the path of the pre-training model in [train.py](https://github.com/MengyangPu/EDTER/blob/main/tools/train.py)